CiscoDevNet/csmp-agent-lib/README.md

 2. Add required GET or POST implementations following the examples in folder 'src/csmpagent/'.

 ## Further Information for Developers
 A CSMP Developer Guide can be found in the /docs folder.
-This guide describes how to install, build, and run the cSMP agent on popular evaluation platforms to register and report metrics to an instance of Cisco Field Network Director.
+This guide describes how to install, build, and run the CSMP agent which will register and report metrics to an instance of Cisco Field Network Director.